SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 In this exercise, you extend the sample service with the consumption of an external Business Partner service.<br>
 First, you will work with local mock data and later on get the data directly from the external SAP S/4HANA cloud system.<br>
-The data will be visualized in the object pages header as a contact card.
+The data will be visualized in the Object Pages header as a contact card.

 ## Exercise 7.1 Get the Business Partner EDMX File